 Although this is a somewhat vague definition, court decisions have developed a body of case law that helps define what is and what is not a trade secret.
 For example, a company’s basic customer list generally will not be protected as a trade secret because the names and contact information of businesses or consumers is publicly available information.
-Although the list itself can be protected by contract as confidential information, it usually will not enjoy the greater protections provided under DTSA and the USTA.
+Although the list itself can be protected by contract as confidential information, it usually will not enjoy the greater protection provided under DTSA and the USTA.

-Every business should thoughtfully decide what information it has that meets the definition of trade secret and take steps to protect it.
+Every business should thoughtfully decide what information it has that meets the definition of a trade secret and take steps to protect it.
 If there is additional confidential information that requires protection, steps can be taken to protect that information as well.

-Step 2 – Document Restrictions on Access to, Use and Dissemination of Trade Secrets and Confidential Information
+Step 2 – Document Restrictions on Access to, Use, and Dissemination of Trade Secrets and Confidential Information

 Every business has some confidential information.
 Unfortunately, not all businesses have policies governing and limiting employee access to and use of such information.
-This is where many organizations can run into trouble when a departing employee takes confidential information with them.
+This is where many organizations can run into trouble when a departing employee lawtakes confidential information with them.

-The first step for an employer to take is to conduct an evaluation of the informational assets of the organization and classify the information as trade secret, confidential or unprotected.
+The first step for an employer to take is to conduct an evaluation of the informational assets of the organization and classify the information as a trade secret, confidential or unprotected.
 This will help to determine what types of policies need to be put into place to protect the information and preserve legal remedies should a policy be violated.
 See Time for a Trade Secret Check-Up.